 - Drain and let cool.

 - Once cooled, grind together with the pork fat.

 - Put all the ingredients in a large bowl or container and mix with hands to combine.
 You may want to wear gloves as the hot peppers may irritate your hands.

 - Put this mixture through the meat grinder with a #12 plate.

 - Place the mixture into a large bowl or container, cover, and store in a cool place overnight.

 The next day prepare your sausage and salami casings by washing them thoroughly and leave them soaking in a bowl of water with a slice or two of lemon.
 Assemble your sausage stuffer with the appropriate size funnel for your casings.
 For the sausage casings begin stuffing but do not worry about twisting them into links.
 Keep one hand on the casing as it comes out of the stuffer to control how much you stuff them.
 You do not want to leave air pockets but you also don’t want to over-stuff or the casing will break open.
 Once you are finished the section of casing, tie off desired length links with string and hang in a cold cellar to cure.

 The salami casings are much larger.
-They are stuffed full, tied off on each end and pricked with a sewing needle various times.
-They are then placed between two pans or pieces of plywood, covered with an old tablecloth or paper towels and finally, a weight is put on top of them for one week.
-They are turned every day and after one week they are hung from the rafters with the rest of the nduja.
+Each one is stuffed full, tied off on each end and pricked with a sewing needle various times.
+Again, making sure they are nicely packed without air pockets.
+They are then placed between two pans or pieces of plywood, covered with an old tablecloth or paper towels.
+Place a weight on top of them for one week turning them once every day.
+While under the weight it is normal for some moisture or liquid to leak out.
+Change the paper towels or cloth if need be.
+After one week they are ready to hang in the cold cellar.

 Here are the larger ones after a couple of weeks.